-4.10.
-Trade and other payables
+4.12 Trade and other payables

+Year ended December 31,

-(in thousands of euros) Year ended December 31, 2015
+(in thousands of €) 2015 2016

-Trade payables 1,886
+Trade payables 1,886 4,385

-Accruals for invoices to be received 825
+Accruals for invoices to be received 825 5,132

-Short-term employee benefits 1,418
+Short-term employee benefits 1,418 2,362

-Accrued expenses 414
+Accrued expenses 414 312

-4,543
+4,543 12,191

 Trade payables correspond primarily to clinical and manufacturing activities.
-The fair value of trade payables approximate their carrying amount, no trade payables were overdue.
+The fair value of trade payables approximates their carrying amount, no trade payables were overdue.

 The accruals for invoices to be received correspond mainly to invoices not yet received from suppliers.
-The total amount of €0.8 million includes (i) an amount of €0.1 million related to invoices to be received from a clinical manufacturing organization for the manufacturing of drug products to be used in clinical trials (ii) an amount of €0.6 million related to invoices to be received from a clinical research organisation for the pass-through expenses incurred by clinical sites used in relation with the ongoing clinical trials of ARGX110 and ARGX113 and not yet recharged to the Group.
+The total amount of \in 5.1 million relates to invoices to be received from clinical manufacturing organizations for the manufacturing of drug products to be used in clinical trials and from a clinical research organization for the pass-through expenses incurred by clinical sites used in relation with ongoing clinical trials and not yet recharged to the Group.